MicrosoftDocs/azure-devops-docs/docs/repos/security/configure-github-advanced-security-features.md

 1. Go to your **Project settings** for your Azure DevOps project.
 1. Select **Repos**.
 1. Select the **Settings** tab.
-1. Select **Enable all** and you'll see an estimate for the number of active committers for your project appear.
+1. Select **Enable all** and see an estimate for the number of active committers for your project appear.
 1. Select **Begin billing** to activate Advanced Security for every existing repository in your project.
 1. Optionally, select **Automatically enable Advanced Security for new repositories** so that any newly created repositories have Advanced Security enabled upon creation.